lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 The quantum framework is strictly more general than the classical regime in which the problem was studied initially.
-This affords additional freedom for decomposition schemes, such as decompositions of CCX gates on 3 qubits into single and two-qubit gates @Shende2008.
-Various optimised decompositions for sequences of Toffoli gates have also been similarly developed @Scott2008
+This affords additional freedom for decomposition schemes, such as decompositions of $\textit{CCX}$ gates on 3 qubits into single and two-qubit gates @Shende2008.
+Various optimised decompositions for sequences of Toffoli gates have also been similarly developed
-@Arabzadeh2010 @Datta2013 @Rahman2014 @Datta2015 @Arpita2015 @Abdessaied2016
+@Scott2008 @Arabzadeh2010 @Datta2013 @Rahman2014 @Datta2015 @Arpita2015
-@Gado2021.
-Mohammadi and Eshghi introduced 4-valued truth tables to extend classical circuit synthesis to include $\sqrt{X}$ (also known as V) gates
+@Abdessaied2016 @Gado2021.
+Mohammadi and Eshghi introduced 4-valued truth tables
+to extend classical circuit synthesis to include $\sqrt{X}$ (also known as
-@Mohammadi2008.
-References @Soeken2012 as well as @Rahman2012 incorporated
+$\mathit{V}$) gates @Mohammadi2008.
+References @Soeken2012 as well as
-controlled-V gates into template matching strategies and showed significant improvements in synthesised gate count .
+@Rahman2012 incorporated controlled-$\mathit{V}$ gates into template matching strategies and showed significant improvements in synthesised gate count .
 Finally, @Maslov2016 proposed decomposing Toffolis only up to relative phase, introducing a lot of freedom in the quantum decompositions that are required compared to the traditional classical decompositions.

 ---